Popocatépetl and Iztaccíhuatl: The Legend Depicted and Legitimized Through Art

 The legend of Popocatépetl and Iztaccíhuatl is a significant example of Mexican folklore that has endured for generations from the Aztecs to present day in Mexico, the United States of America, and throughout the world.
 With its roots in Aztec mythology, the beloved yet tragic love story is continuously shown through art.
 The two lovers are displayed in murals, calendars, restaurants, bakeries in barrios throughout the United States, and in the Smithsonian American Art Museum.
 The renowned image of Popocatépetl carrying his beloved Iztaccíhuatl in his arms is prevalent in Mexican American culture and has been the focus of many paintings.
 Many famous artists such as Diego Rivera, Heriberto Friás, John O'Gorman and Frida Khalo have painted the mythic tale of tragic love.

 The Legend as Chicano Iconography

-The celebrated love story of Popocatepetl and Iztaccíhuatl serves as a symbol of Chicano culture and Mexican culture in the United States and beyond.
+The love story of Popocatepetl and Iztaccíhuatl serves as a symbol of Chicano culture and Mexican culture in the United States and beyond.
 The emblematic image of the two lovers can be seen in wall art in homes and businesses.
 In Chicano communities one will find their images on calendars, t-shirts, and on vehicles.
-With every image seen, painted, printed, the voices of Popocatépetl and Iztaccíhuatl tell the story to new generations of Chicanos/as.
 Although many people are familiar with the iconic image, many do not know the story behind the art.
-The image of the strong warrior Popocatépetl carrying Iztaccíhuatl in his arms is an avenue to connect Chicanos/as to their indigenous roots.
+The image of the strong warrior Popocatépetl carrying Iztaccíhuatl in his arms is an avenue to connect Chicanos to their indigenous roots.